pmcclay/hc05_baudat/README.md

 ### connecting HC-05 to "the usual" UNO-like boards
 power; hardware serial w/level shifting; reset cap.
 [TODO sources]().

 (It might be that someone thinks HC-05 modules tollerate 5V just fine and routinely connects them directly to 5V devices, but I wouldn't know anything about such nonsense.
-That someone probably uses resistor dividers in "keeper" builds anyhow.)
+That someone probably punts to resistive dividers in "keeper" builds anyhow.)

+### connecting to Digispark-like ATtiny85 boards

 ## mega tiny
 This sketch compiles for "typical" ATmega boards, like UNO & friends, and for Digispark ATtiny85 boards.